Director of Child and Adolescent Medicine, Georgia

 Our Partial Hospitalization Program (PHP) is a good fit for those who need a highly structured, supportive plan while recovering in a “real life” setting.
 Outside of programming hours, patients can immediately practice recovery skills in their daily lives.
 Patients typically spend a minimum of 30 hours per week in PHP.

-Our Intensive Outpatient Program (IOP), like PHP, is for those who need more structure than non-intensive outpatient treatment but less structure than full-day support.
+Our Intensive Outpatient Program (IOP), like PHP, is for those who need more structure than non-intensive outpatient treatment, but less structure than full-day support.
 IOP programming runs for only a portion of the day.
 Patients typically spend a minimum of 12 hours per week in IOP.

 Outpatient services are non-intensive sessions that typically occur weekly, biweekly, or on an as-needed basis.
 This level of care is meant for those who are not in a crisis phase with their eating disorder or those in recovery who need some ongoing support.